-For spherical plain bearings the basic static load rating represents the maximum load which the bearing can accommodate at room temperature without its performance being impaired as a result of inadmissible deformations, fracture or damage to the sliding contact surfaces.
 The basic static load ratings quoted for SKF spherical plain bearings are based on a specific static load factor K0 (table 1) and the effective projected sliding surface.
-It is assumed that the bearing is adequately supported by the associated components of the bearing arrangement.
-In order to fully exploit the static load rating of a spherical plain bearing it is generally necessary to use shafts and housings of high-strength materials.
-The basic static load rating must also be considered when bearings are dynamically loaded if they are also subjected to additional heavy shock loads.
-The total load in such cases must not exceed the basic static load rating.
+It is assumed that the bearing is adequately supported.
+To fully exploit the static load rating of a spherical plain bearing, it is generally necessary to use shafts and housings made of highstrength materials.
+The basic static load rating must also be considered when bearings are dynamically loaded and subjected to additional heavy shock loads.
+The total load in these cases must not exceed the basic static load rating.